Shlomix/gpt-eval-task/README.md

 Extract questions, options, and answers from the dataset and structure them according to the k-shot setting.

-For each CSV in ```/data```:
+For each CSV in ```data/```:
-- The first K rows + filename should be used to build the prompt
+- The first K rows + filename (as topic) should be used to build the prompt
-- The remaining rows should be used to evaluate the model's performance.
+- The next N* rows should be used to evaluate the model's performance.

+\* N will be chosen based on your compute resources.

 Prime the model with the first k questions and their answers, then ask the subsequent target question.